Marthijn-B/react-expense-tracker/README.md

 This is a small project to teach myself about React Hooks.

+Single page application to save your current expenses and display the Total.

+You can:
+* Enter a new item (Both fields are required)
+* View your list of expenses
+* Delete a single expense from the List
+* Clear the whole list and start over

 ### Hooks used:
 * State Hook { useState }
 * Effect Hook { useEffect }